ragingwind/next-init/readme.md

 $ cd ./my-next-app
 $ npm install

-# start next app in dev mode
+# start next app in dev mode. equivalent to use `npm run dev`
 $ next-dev

-# start the next app in production
+# start the next app in production. equivalent to use `npm run build && npm start`
 $ next-build && next-start
 ```